Living with Down's syndrome

 Further education and employment

-In most cases, adults with Down's syndrome move into property owned and staffed by a housing association.
-The staff provide different levels of support, depending on the individual's particular needs.
+Adults with Down's syndrome often move into property owned and staffed by a housing association, where staff can provide different levels of support depending on the individual's particular needs.

 If necessary, a social worker may be able to help with difficulties finding accommodation.
 An occupational therapist can offer practical advice to help make independent living easier.